Liberian National Museum: Museum layout

 The museum is classified in three tiers, where on the ground floor there is a histographical gallery containing presidential papers, private documents and memoirs of past important executives of the Liberian government and photographs and cartographical resources related to its culture.
 On display is the nation's first flag dating back to August 1847.
 There are also other items ranging from postage stamps to an editorial page of Liberia's daily newspaper, the Liberia Herald.
 Other items include traditional Liberian household furniture and utensils, and there is a craft shop run by the African Arts & Crafts Inc.

 On the next floor is the Ethnographical Gallery and on the top floor the contemporary arts gallery which illustrates Liberian artistic works many of which are product of a contract between the museum and art institutions and art colleges throughout the country where artists are commissioned to produce for the museum purposes.

 Other museum facilities include a portable video system, editing and archival materials, cassette recordings and slides of visual and oral arts many of which offer an insight into Liberian cultures such as dance and the use of masks in the country.

+On the museum grounds, visitors are able to see several presidential limousines used by presidents Tubman and Doe.